Nullsrc/Inlaid/README.txt

 inlaid mod by Enke.
-Version 0.6.
-For 0.4.8 stable and later.
+Version 0.7.
+For Minetest 0.4.8 stable or later.
+For Freeminer 0.4.8.0 or later.
+Install by unpacking the file to your "mods" directory, and rename the folder to "inlaid"